phpable/struct/README.md

 ## Features
-The known alternative realizations mostly based on the dynamic fields definition directly during the runtime.
-Unfortunately, it negates the type-hinting feature and makes structures completely unusable.
-Using object properties as a way to emulate the behavior of structure fields is also inapplicable because php has none obvious way to detect the visibility of an object property.
-Also, It tends to cause additional problems and makes code hard to maintain.

-The mission of this library is to a realization of the structures behavior emulation but make it free of known disadvantages.
+The mission of this library is to emulate the structures' behavior most naturally.

 ## Install
-There's the simple way to install the ```Able/Struct``` package via [composer](http://getcomposer.org):
+There's a simple way to install the ```able/struct``` package via [composer](http://getcomposer.org):

 ```bash
 composer require able/struct